 Let’s make a healthy one pan dinner!

 Step 1 – Mix and Chop

-Combine dijon mustard, maple syrup and soy sauce in a small dish.
+Combine dijon mustard, maple syrup and soy sauce in a small bowl.
 Chop Brussels sprouts into smaller pieces like quarters or sixths.
 Arrange the salmon and brussels sprouts on a parchment-lined baking sheet.

 Step 2 – Brush, Toss, and Season

 Brush the salmon generously with the maple dijon marinade.
 Gently toss the Brussels sprouts in any remaining marinade.
 Season both the salmon and the sprouts with salt and pepper.

 Step 3 – Bake and Broil